 Charlotte Zhang: Tireslashers

-For her first solo exhibition in Canada, Zhang combines Bloodsport/Playground Rules (2023—ongoing), a series of sculptures crafted from public bench dividers, engineered to prevent people from lying down; together with Rogue Pamphlets (2025—ongoing), a new series of hand-sewn collages, printed on variously textured fabrics using the sublimation dye technique.
+For her first solo exhibition in Canada, Zhang combines Bloodsport/Playground Rules (2023—ongoing), a series of sculptures crafted from public bench dividers (engineered to prevent people lying down); together with Rogue Pamphlets (2025—ongoing), a new series of hand-sewn collages, printed on variously textured fabrics using the sublimation dye technique.
 The effect is rich in colour, evoking Tudor tapestries and Baroque paintings, and intricately coded with survival tactics for now and tomorrow.

-Both bodies of work further inform her first feature film, Tycoon, which the artist describes as “a deconstructed hard-boiled mystery about two young grifters coming of age against the backdrop of a near-future Los Angeles, marred by Olympics turmoil and cockroach conspiracies.”
+An artist who moulds language as deftly as any tangible material, Zhang’s chosen vocabulary of sumptuary law, colonial bandits, ‘degenerate’ Others, effacement, disguise, disappearance, and the mythical Ring of Gyges makes imaginative links across five centuries of civic strife.
+These terms are also interwoven into her first feature film, Tycoon, which the artist describes as “a deconstructed hard-boiled mystery about two young grifters coming of age against the backdrop of a near-future Los Angeles, marred by Olympics turmoil and cockroach conspiracies.”

-Produced by Charlotte Zhang and Kenneth Andrew Sarmiento Yuen in the DIY collaborative style of Charles Burnett’s Killer of Sheep (1978), in association with The Canada Council for the Arts, Model City Auto, and The Polygon Gallery, Tycoon will have its gallery premiere at The Polygon Gallery in February 2026, as part of this exhibition’ s public programming.
+Produced with support from The Canada Council for the Arts, Model City Auto, and The Polygon Gallery, Tycoon will have its gallery premiere in February 2026, as part of this exhibition’s public programming.

 About the Artist